Encroachment – adverse possession by long leaseholders

 25 March 2026

-Max Thorowgood discusses a familiar scenario: a long leaseholder takes possession of some loft space, a balcony or a roof terrace.
-It is outside their demise.
-But it is only accessible from their demised premises.
+Max Thorowgood discusses a familiar scenario - a long leaseholder takes possession of some loft space, a balcony or a roof terrace.
+The land is outside their demise but is only accessible from their demise.

 It seems ‘obvious’ that in such a case, provided the lessee remains in possession for sufficient time to bar the landlord from taking proceedings to eject them, that the lessee should acquire title to the ‘adversely possessed’ land.